jrjones9440/DFIR-Techniques/docs/1.Windows/Cloud_Storage_Forensics_OneDrive.md

 ### Procedure
 1. Locate the **Deleted Files** folder in OneDrive Explorer
-2. Identify files of interest (keyword search first)
+2. Identify files of interest (keyword search first) and document:
-3. Document:
      - filename
      - prior OneDrive path
      - deleted time (if present)
 4. Use the **Find** bar for sensitive keywords

 📸 **Example Screenshot**